ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

 # Create keys and generate the Certificate Signing Request (CSR)
 {: #create-keys-and-generate-the-certificate-signing-request-csr-}

-In this sub-section we will create a key pair that will be used to generate a Certificate Signing Request (CSR) and order / request a certificate with it.
+You can create a key pair that will be used to generate a Certificate Signing Request (CSR) as well as order / request a certificate with it to further configure the HSM for the {{site.data.keyword.vpx_full}}.

 1. First, confirm the object list in VPX.
 Use the specified password for this partition during creation.